-This is the starting point for finding your small business idea.
+Do you want to work from anywhere or be tied to a physical location?
+Are you looking for a small lifestyle business or hoping to make it big?
+This is the starting point and the type of questions you need to answer when finding your small business idea.
 There are many different types of businesses and you need to find one that works for you.
 There’s no point starting a business and finding out 12 months later that it doesn’t fit your lifestyle or your values.

 It’s better to think through what you really want before you start and know what you’re letting yourself in for.
 Align your values, time available, lifestyle choice … and you’re far more likely to be successful.